lnay/sagetex-blog/thought.md

 reproducibility of the research.
 But via SageTex, it's also easier to use the same expressions to generate latex formulae, as creating a plot.

-# Don't put everyting into sagesilent
+# Don't put everything into sagesilent

 problems:
 - slow feedback loop